cdvetal/TensorGP/README.md

 ### Evolutionary methods

-List of mutation and crossover operators currently available.
+The following is a list of mutation and crossover operators currently available.
 These methods are part of TensorGP and are not supposed to be used outside of an `Engine()` object.
 To see how you can use different mutation methods and control different parameters, refer to the `mutation_funcs` and `mutation_probs` in the "GP parameters" subsection.

   >`subtree_mutation`(_self_, _parent_):
   >